jdominguezdorado/python/README.md

 In this repository I will upload samples of my code made with Python.

-Current projects:
+Current folders:

- - **NYCTaxiFare_KaggleChallenge**: My take at Kaggle Taxi Fare Prediction challenge
+ - **TensorFlow**: All my projects using TensorFlow